 Whether you're playing on a casino floor or online, the results of every spin of a classic slot game are predetermined, even before the reels start spinning.
 Everything else is just for show, including the mechanical lever to pull.

 In terms of slots payouts, pay attention to their published payout percentage.
 This is the amount of money that you can expect the machine to return over its lifetime.
-Generally, classic slots will have better payback percentages than the more complicated video slots.
+Generally, classic slots will have better payback percentages than the newer, more modern video slots.

 With video slots, the payback percentage is usually below average for the base game.
 This encourages players to keep betting until they get to the bonus round where they can recoup their losses.

-Since classic slots don't have bonus rounds, casinos have to keep payback percentages for the base game more competitive.
+Since classic slot machines don't have bonus rounds, casinos have to keep payback percentages more competitive for the base game.
 This way, players don't lose their money too quickly and abandon the game.

 One example is “scratch card slots” games.
 These play like a traditional three-reel game, except the playfield is initially hidden.
 You choose spots to scratch and try to match three symbols.